 Follow the steps below when making suggestions for additions or enhancements to Hipparchus.
 This will make it easier for the community to comment on your ideas and for the committers to keep track of them.
 Thanks in advance!

-Start with a post to the developers mailing list, with a good, short title describing the new feature or enhancement.
+Start with a post to the forum in the Hipparchus development category, with a good, short title describing the new feature or enhancement.
 For example, “Principal Components Analysis.”
 The body of the post should include each of the following items (but be as brief as possible):

 - A concise description of the new feature / enhancement